Mixed-Integer Linear Optimization for Semi-Supervised Optimal Classification Trees: Numerical Results

 In our computational study, we aim to emphasize the significance of cardinality constraints, particularly in the context of non-representative biased samples.
 Biased samples are frequently observed in non-probability surveys, which are surveys where the inclusion process is not monitored and, hence, the inclusion probabilities are unknown as well.
 Therefore, correction methods like inverse inclusion probability weighting are not applicable.
 For an understanding of inverse inclusion probability weighting, see \textcite{Skinner2011} and references therein.

 To simulate this scenario, we create 5~biased samples with $\SI{10}{\percent}$ of the data being labeled for each instance.
 In contrast to a simple random sample, where each point has an equal probability of being chosen as labeled data, in the biased sample the labeled data are chosen with probability $\SI{85}{\percent}$ for being on class $\mathcal{A}$.
+Hence, we obtain the labeled data, the unlabeled data, and have additionally the known total of class $\mathcal{A}$ in the full population.
 Then, for each instance, with a time limit of \SI{7200}{\second} each, we apply the methods listed in Section~\ref{subsection-comp-setup}.

 Additionally, in Appendix~\ref{sec:num-results-simple-sample}, we provide the results under simple random sampling, which produces unbiased samples.
 We see that the results from the proposed methods are similar to OCT-H \parencite{Bertsimas2017} in this setting.
 Despite the extra computational costs, we do not observe any drawbacks by using S$^2$OCT in more simple survey designs.